magnesj/ResInsight/docs/CompletionsLGR.md

 ### Delete temporary LGRs
 It is possible to explicitly delete all temporary LGRs.
 Right click on the **View -> Grids -> Temporary LGRs** project tree node and select **Delete Temporary LGRs**.
 This command deletes all temporary LGRs.

-## Export LGRs for Completions (CARFIN)
-ResInsight supports exporting LGRs for completions on selected well paths.
-If completions on a well paths already have LGRs, an error message is displayed when exporting LGRs and no export is produced for the affected well paths.

-To export LGR(s), first select one or more well paths in the project tree, right click and select 'Export LGR for Completions'.
-This command brings up the same dialog as the 'Create Temporary LGR' command, with an extra input field, **Export folder**.

-The exported files contain the Eclipse keyword CARFIN.